 Medicare Part D is insurance that helps pay for prescription drug costs.
 Plans are available through private insurance companies, and you must pay a monthly premium.

-How Medicare Part D works?
+How does Medicare Part D work?

 If you're enrolled in Original Medicare, you can choose to enroll in a standalone Part D drug plan that works alongside your existing benefits.
 Alternatively, you can select a Part D drug plan as part of a Part C Medicare Advantage plan.